it-at-m/Praktikumsplaner/doc/src/features/Zuweisung.md

 Now the mails will be sent to the [Örtliche Ausbilderin](./../glossary.md#örtliche-ausbilderin), which got the [Nwks](./../glossary.md#nwk) assigned to them.
 The [Ausbildungsleitung](./../glossary.md#örtliche-ausbildungsleitung) will be redirected to the assignment page after that.
 If some errors occurred during the sending of the mails, a dialog will appear telling the [Ausbildungsleitung](./../glossary.md#örtliche-ausbildungsleitung), which [Praktikumsstellen](./../glossary.md#praktikumsstelle) could not be informed by mail.
+Currently, there is no way to resend the mails.
+This has to be done manually.
 The other mails still got sent.